Anastasia Lin: As a public figure

 Soon after she was barred from China, "media outlets the world over have sought out Lin to discuss her viewpoints on China's abuse of its citizens' freedoms and rights," wrote Quartz.

 The New York Times wrote that the controversy gave her immediate cachet.
 "Ms. Lin, it turns out, has become a public-relations nightmare for Beijing ...
 She is also charismatic, canny and media-savvy.
 Her David-and-Goliath clash with the Chinese government has drawn sympathetic media attention and legions of supporters around the world, providing her an even bigger platform to speak out about the imprisonment and torture Falun Gong adherents face in China."

+The Times of London observed that "Anastasia Lin is the beauty queen whose story links torture, tit tape and tiaras in a sequence of events so entertaining it is screaming out to be adapted for the big screen."

+Al Jazeera called Lin "Miss International Incident": "Academics, journalists, even Hollywood celebrities who speak out against human rights abuses in China are banned.
+So Lin is in good company, along with Richard Gere, Christian Bale, Brad Pitt, Bon Jovi and other stars."

+Newsweek reported: "The irony is that in attempting to quietly bar her from the contest, China has effectively made Lin's name a household one, thanks to the Internet.
+Her voice is now more resonant than ever, and she's gained thousands of supporters worldwide."

 Lin has been invited to speak at a luncheon held at the National Press Club.

 Apart from her acting and human rights advocacy, Lin went on to become a celebrity in her own right.
 In January 2016, she was listed as one of the top "25 under 25" by MTV Fora, a list that included Malala, Selena Gomez, and Kylie Jenner.
 Flare magazine featured her as a "Top 60 under 30," in the activist category, and Marie Claire declared her "The Badass Beauty Queen" in an interview about her work, after her appearance at an Oxford University debate.
 "Throughout my journey I have encountered a lot of people who look at me like 'what can she possibly offer to this debate?'"
 Lin said in the Marie Claire interview.
 "But real power comes when you break through that stereotype and surprise people who have underestimated you.
 I do all my own research and meet with victims of whatever I am speaking about."

 Lin participated in the Oslo Freedom Forum in May 2016, giving a speech about Falun Gong, organ harvesting, and freedom of belief.
 Jay Nordlinger of National Review wrote that she was "an extraordinary person" and produced a podcast interview with her.

 In December 2018, Lin signed on to be a Macdonald-Laurier Institute Ambassador for Canada-China Policy.

 Personal life

 Lin is married to James Taranto.
-She practices Falun Gong.